Sz-Tim/isRev/ms/msOutline.md

 Is the overall pattern swamped by one taxon?
 **Braid this in with spp/genus/sf similarities and differences**
 ### Challenge
-Understanding distr of biodiversity necessitates...
+Understanding distribution of biodiversity necessitates...
 Here, I review the work to date on ant communities across elevations
 with specific regard to:
 . elevational range sizes